 5. Ensure good routines and structure

 Children who have an insecure attachment style struggle with changes and transitions, so ensure that you have clear rules and realistic limits.
 Have good routines and stick to them.
 Tell your child what you expect of them.
-Give them a plan of the day – for example, put a list on the wall of what they need to do before school.
+Give them a plan for the day – for example, put a list on the wall of what they need to do before school.
 If there is going to be a change, give them plenty of warning.

 “We’ll talk about this when you have the” big feelings” have cooled down”.

-“Sorry you feel that way- there’s nothing I can do about it, now but lets talk later ”
+“Sorry you feel that way- there’s nothing I can do about it now but let’s talk later.”

-“That wasn’t a good choice, I know you are trying hard, tomorrow is a new day.
+“That wasn’t a good choice; I know you are trying hard; tomorrow is a new day.
 Do you want some help with this?”

 Sue Gerhardt, Why love Matters, How affection shapes a baby’s brain